 The early days were particularly challenging.
 It was a project of overwhelming magnitude to address the abandonment of the sick and the lack of adequate public health care, especially apparent in instances of psychiatric illness, skeletal malformations among children, scrofula, tuberculosis, and other maladies, the sufferers of which were marginalised and largely left to their own devices.

 Benedict Menni, María Josefa Recio, María Angustias Giménez, and a group of eight sisters dedicated themselves to helping women suffering from mental illness, a neglected segment of society at the time.
 This is how the female side of hospitality began to develop.

-Beginnings are always difficult.
-The sheer magnitude of the task and the lack of economic and healthcare means and resources could only be compensated by the generous dedication of the sisters and the personal and material contributions of co-workers, benefactors and volunteers.
+A shortage of means—of economic and healthcare resources—is only offset by the generous dedication of the sisters and the invaluable help of co-workers, benefactors, and volunteers.

 It is the work of the Spirit that grows and expands throughout Europe, the Americas, Africa, and Asia.